fraz3alpha/led-glow-jar/README.md

 This project came together in a short space of time before the hard deadline of being given as a present for Christmas, and was only really kickstarted when I spotted a nice Jar to use in IKEA.

-This would be combined with an 18650 battery to provide power (and not require it to be pluggin in continuously), an ESP8266 ESP-01 board (which is nice and small, WiFi a bonus), WS2801 LEDs (aka 'NeoPixels'), and a 3D printed insert for the jar.
+This would be combined with an 18650 battery to provide power (and not require it to be plugged in continuously), an ESP8266 ESP-01 board (which is nice and small, WiFi a bonus), WS2801 LEDs (aka 'NeoPixels'), and a 3D printed insert for the jar.

 ### Prototype

-I started with the rough idea I'd had a column of LEDs in the middle of a jar, so I came back from IKEA with one of these:
+I started with the rough idea I'd had a column of LEDs in the middle of a jar, so I came back from [IKEA with one of these jars](http://www.ikea.com/gb/en/products/cookware/food-storage-organising/droppar-jar-with-lid-frosted-glass-stainless-steel-art-80112541/):

 ![IKEA Jar website page](images/jar/ikea-jar.png)